 Since 2012, we have made great progress in improving the energy efficiency and reducing the carbon footprint of our facilities.
 Some initiatives conducted include:

 RB’s Trees for Change programme launched in 2006 because we believe it is important to actively mitigate our company’s impact on climate change.
-By planting trees we help to remove carbon dioxide from the atmosphere that would otherwise have remained there contributing to global warming.
+Over their lifetime the trees we have planted will help to remove carbon dioxide from the atmosphere that would otherwise have remained there contributing to global warming.

-We manage this programme in-house rather than using an external offsetting company, which means we’re responsible for making sure enough trees survive and grow, including replacing the ones that don’t make it.
+We have managed this programme in-house rather than using an external offsetting company, which means we’re responsible for making sure enough trees survive and grow, including replacing the ones that don’t make it to offset our manufacturing emissions.

-We have always strived to be a good neighbour.
+Our intention has always been to be a good neighbour and an environmentally-responsible company.
+After 10 years, we felt it was the right time to review the program.
 We understand that land use priorities are changing within British Colombia.
-As a result, in 2015, we paused the scheme pending a thorough assessment of the programme.
-As part of this review, we have engaged with local stakeholders to understand how RB’s Trees for Change programme can continue to make a positive contribution to the local community.
+As a result, in 2015, we paused the programme pending a thorough assessment.
+As part of this, we engaged with a wide variety of local stakeholders to understand how RB’s Trees for Change programme could continue to make a positive contribution to the local community.